Martial Artistry Shaolin Kung Fu & Chinese Wushu Albuquerque New Mexico

 Shaolin Kung Fu & Chinese Wushu

-For over a decade, Martial Artistry Shaolin Kung Fu & Chinese Wushu has provided the Albuquerque area with the finest Shaolin kung fu, Chinese wushu and martial arts weapons instruction available.
-Our school has classes for adults, classes for children, classes for ages 4-8classes for the entire family.
-Martial Artistry also has a Movie Stunt Class, where students who are already in our regular kung fu program can learn movie stunt fighting and star in our annual movie.
+For over two decades, Martial Artistry Shaolin Kung Fu & Chinese Wushu has provided the Albuquerque area with the finest Shaolin kung fu, Chinese wushu and martial arts weapons instruction available.
+Our school has classes for adults, classes for children, classes for ages 4-8, classes for the entire family.
 Our warm, welcoming environment, meticulously trained instructors, unparalleled curriculum, huge training area, up-front pricing and flexible schedule have made us a New Mexico favorite for those who seek exceptional martial arts instruction.

-Whether you were introduced to us through a friend, through the world wide web, through our latest movie or via a performance by Steel Phoenix -- our extraordinary, award-winning exhibition team -- we hope this website will give you an even better idea of just how much we have to offer.
-Come see why we've been rated the #1 martial arts school in Albuquerque for six consecutive years!
+Whether you were introduced to us by a friend, through Google+ or our Martial Artistry Facebook Page, via our latest movie or thanks to a performance by Steel Phoenix -- our extraordinary, award-winning exhibition team -- we hope this website will give you an even better idea of just how much we have to offer.
+Come see why in our long history here we continue to be rated the best martial arts school in Albuquerque.

 $50 New Student Special